FNNDSC/pfdcm/README.md

 # `pfdcm`

-*an Open-source service providing a REST API to communicate with any number of medical image databases (PACS) instances concurrently*
+*an Open-source service providing a bridge between a PACS and a ChRIS instance that offers a REST API to communicate with any number of medical image databases (PACS) instances concurrently*

 ## Abstract

-`pfdcm` provides a REST-API aware service that acts as an intermediary between some client and a Radiology Medical Image Picture Archiving and Communication System (PACS).
-The client is typically another software agent, or `curl` type command line calls to the API directly.
+`pfdcm` provides a REST-API aware service that acts as an intermediary between some client, a Picture Archiving and Communication System (PACS), *and* typically a ChRIS instance.
+The client that consumes this REST-API is usually another software agent, or `curl` type command line calls to the API directly.

 `pfdcm` is deployed as a docker container most often built from this source repo (and also available [here](https://hub.docker.com/r/fnndsc/pfdcm)).
-Once (configured and) initialized, `pfdcm` can simplify the pulling of image data from a PACS to the local filesystem.
-In the case where `pfdcm` is deployed as part of a [ChRIS](https://github.com/FNNDSC/ChRIS_ultron_backEnd) system, `pfdcm` can also *push* images to ChRIS storage and also *register* images to the ChRIS internal database.
-Furthermore, the [ChRIS UI](https://github.com/FNNDSC/ChRIS_ui) uses `pfdcm` to provide image Query and Retrieve to a PACS.
+Once (configured and) initialized, `pfdcm` can greatly simplify the tasks of (bulk) pulling image data from a PACS and saving on local filesystem.
+In the case where `pfdcm` is instantiated as part of a [ChRIS](https://github.com/FNNDSC/ChRIS_ultron_backEnd) deployment, `pfdcm` can also *push* images to ChRIS storage and also *register* images to the ChRIS internal database.
+Furthermore, the [ChRIS UI](https://github.com/FNNDSC/ChRIS_ui) uses `pfdcm` to provide a friendly web-based interfaced to Quering and Retrieving images from a PACS and importing into ChRIS.

-This repository provides a shell-based client [`pfdcm.sh`](https://github.com/FNNDSC/pfdcm/blob/master/pfdcm/pfdcm.sh) as reference and working exemplar as well as more detailed Jupyter-style shell [`workflow.sh`](https://github.com/FNNDSC/pfdcm/blob/master/pfdcm/workflow.sh).
+This repository provides a shell-based client [`pfdcm.sh`](https://github.com/FNNDSC/pfdcm/blob/master/pfdcm/pfdcm.sh) as reference and working exemplar as well as more detailed Jupyter-style shell [`workflow.sh`](https://github.com/FNNDSC/pfdcm/blob/master/pfdcm/workflow.sh) script.

 ## TL;DR